IT21 - Lump Sum Payments (Redundancy/Retirement)

 A lump sum of €11,000 was also received from an approved pension scheme.

-The amount of the lump sum, which is exempt from tax, is the higher of the following:
+The amount of the lump sum, which is exempt from tax, is:

 The pay for the final 36 months of employment was €95,000.